R4qun3/Eldoria/Eldoria/Draft/Species/Raqunes/Solyrians.md

 Their connection to elemental energies can sometimes be unstable, leading to unintended consequences or loss of control.
 They must exercise caution to prevent backlashes or situations where their own powers turn against them.
 Disruption of their connection to elemental forces can also weaken their abilities temporarily, leaving them vulnerable in battle.

-Furthermore, Solyrians rely on specific environments or resources to fully utilize their elemental powers.
+Furthermore, Solyrians rely on specific environments or [[resources]] to fully utilize their elemental powers.
 They require access to elemental sources or materials to replenish their energies and reach their full potential.
-Without these resources, they may face challenges in maintaining their peak performance.
+Without these [[resources]], they may face challenges in maintaining their peak performance.